 Instead, I have tried as best as I can to prepare you for the film that is to come.
 And what is to come is a ride that requires a particular attention, a specific amount of trust in the filmmaker.
 The film is not perfect, of course: some supporting characters have little to do, some narrative decisions appear ludicrous and it can seem like the film is struggling to get out of second gear, with its opening scenes aboard the Covenant appearing more like a spin-off of 2001: A Space Odyssey than Alien.

 However, these factors do not seriously detract from an entirely unique experience.
-Ridley Scott is a hugely underrated filmmaker in my mind: a director who has such passion and ingenuity behind each frame, unwilling to play by the book.
+Ridley Scott is a hugely underrated filmmaker in my mind: a director who imbues such passion and ingenuity into each frame, unwilling to play by the book.
 While I am somewhat of a stickler for sequels and prequels and whatnot, I find that Scott is really trying something fresh here, revitalising his original story with revelations and narrative shifts that reignite the passion for that pseudo-sexual Xenomorph, so perfectly designed by H.R.
 Giger.
 For that, I must give Alien: Covenant huge props, and I look forward to the next instalment.
 Of which there will be, I can assure you.